 Conductor Michael Francis has quickly established himself internationally.
 Known for maintaining a diverse repertoire while paying particular homage to the composers of his native Britain, Francis enjoys great reception throughout North America, Europe and Asia.

 Working with young musicians has always been a priority for Francis.
 He will return to the National Youth Orchestra of Canada during the summer of 2019.
 Francis has made frequent visits to Miami’s New World Symphony and recently returned to the National Youth Orchestra of Scotland.
 He also works regularly with young musicians in Florida as part of the orchestra’s community engagement initiative.

 After several years as a tenured double-bass player in the London Symphony Orchestra (LSO), he came to prominence as a conductor in January 2007, replacing an indisposed Valery Gergiev for concerts with the LSO during the BBC’s Gubaidulina festival at the Barbican Centre.
 Just one month later, Francis was asked, this time with only two hours’ notice, to replace the composer/conductor John Adams in a performance of his own works with the LSO with the Philharmonie Luxembourg.
 Soon after in January 2009, he replaced André Previn leading a German tour of the Stuttgart Radio Symphony with Anne-Sophie Mutter.

 Francis’ discography includes the Rachmaninoff piano concertos with Valentina Lisitsa and the London Symphony Orchestra, Wolfgang Rihm’s Lichtes Spiel with Anne-Sophie Mutter and the New York Philharmonic, and the Ravel and Gershwin piano concertos with Ian Parker.

-Michael Francis now enters his fourth year as music director of The Florida Orchestra.
+Michael Francis is in his fourth year as music director of The Florida Orchestra.
 Since the start of his tenure, he has led a transformative community engagement initiative, which has included statewide residencies, programmatic collaborations with local museums, and a hugely expanded lecture series.
 In 2018, Francis was appointed the new chief conductor of Deutsche Staatsphilharmonie Rheinland-Pfalz.
 He is also music director of the Mainly Mozart Festival in San Diego, where he has launched an ambitious multi-year exploration of Mozart’s life.
 He was previously chief conductor and artistic advisor of the Norrköping Symphony Orchestra from 2012 to 2016.